Does MetaMask Report to the IRS?

 Does MetaMask report to the Internal Revenue Service (IRS)?

-MetaMask does not directly report to the IRS.
-As a decentralized wallet, it does not collect or store personal user data or require users to provide tax information such as Social Security numbers.
-This setup distinguishes it from centralized platforms like Coinbase that comply with IRS reporting requirements.
+MetaMask does not file reports with the Internal Revenue Service (IRS) because it is a decentralized wallet that neither retains personal data nor requires users to provide tax information like Social Security numbers, which differentiates it from centralized platforms such as Coinbase that do comply with IRS reporting rules.

 How to get a tax report from MetaMask